A-S-W-I-N-S-P-A-R-K-Y/X-BOT-MD/README.md

 # X-BOT-MD
-A Simple WhatsApp Multi-Device Bot Created By Toxic Kriz And Aswin Sparky
+A Simple WhatsApp Multi-Device Bot Created By Team EX-BOT-Z